Joe Black: Call up to Brooklyn

-Black's decline
+Black's Brooklyn Years

-The spring after the 1952 World Series, Dressen urged Black to add some pitches to his strong slowball, which was his favorite pitch.
+The spring after the 1952 World Series, Dressen urged Black to add some pitches to his strong fastball and tight curve.
+He tried, but lost control of his two basic pitches in the process and didn't regain his dominance until 1955.
+After three more seasons with Brooklyn, Black drifted to Cincinnati and Washington and was out of baseball by 1958.
 In six seasons, he compiled a 30–12 record, half of his wins coming in his rookie season.

 After baseball

 After his career ended, Black was a scout for the Washington Senators (1959–60).
 He taught health and physical education at Hubbard Junior High School in Plainfield, New Jersey, and later became an executive with Greyhound in Phoenix.

 In addition to lobbying for black players, he remained in baseball through his affiliation with the commissioner's office, where he consulted with players about career choices.

 In 1991, Black appeared as a fictional character, 'Joe 'Playday' Sims', in TV's Cosby Show, in the 7th Season episode, "There's Still No Joy in Mudville", which originally aired April 4, 1991.

 He was a board director of the Baseball Assistance Team and worked for the Arizona Diamondbacks in community relations after they joined the National League in 1998.
 Black was a regular in the Diamondbacks' dugout during batting practice and in the press box.
 He also performed much charity work in the Phoenix area.

-He wrote a syndicated column, "By The Way", for Ebony magazine and an autobiography, Ain't Nobody Better Than You.
+He wrote a syndicated column, "By the Way", for Ebony magazine and an autobiography, Ain't Nobody Better Than You.

 Years later, Peter O'Malley (son of Walter, who owned the team before Peter) awarded Black a 1955 championship ring (Black had been traded prior to the World Series run).

 Black died of prostate cancer at age 78 on May 17, 2002.
 He was interred in the Hillside Cemetery in Scotch Plains, New Jersey.